-Welcome to the launch of our Diversity, Equity, and Inclusion (DEI) Initiative*!
+Welcome to Our Diversity, Equity, and Inclusion (DEI) Initiative*!

-Our DEI Initiative springs from NNCG’s mission and priorities articulated in our 2017-2020 Strategic Framework.
-It focuses on equipping consultants with the tools, resources, and skills to integrate a diversity, equity, and inclusion lens into their work and the work of their clients.
+Our DEI Initiative focuses on equipping consultants with the tools, resources, and skills to integrate a diversity, equity, and inclusion framework into their practices and the efforts of their clients.

 - Improve the quality and effectiveness of consultants to enhance the impact of philanthropy in creating a more just, equitable, and inclusive world